SpudMonkey7k/neopets-flash-fix-VM/README.md

 ### Shockwave Games: (32-bit Pale Moon)
 1. Browser: Install Pale Moon 32-bit, version 28, if not already installed.
 [Download](https://archive.palemoon.org/palemoon/28.x/28.17.0/palemoon-28.17.0.win32.installer.exe)
+2. Disable Auto Update for Pale Moon
-2. Ensure all previous Shockwave installations are removed, and Pale Moon is closed.
+3. Ensure all previous Shockwave installations are removed, and Pale Moon is closed.
-3. Ensure Pale Moon is closed, and then run the Shockwave installer.
+4. Ensure Pale Moon is closed, and then run the Shockwave installer.
 [Download Shockwave 10.1.3.018 from Archive.org](https://archive.org/download/ShockwaveInstallers/Shockwave_Installers/Shockwave_Installer_Full_10.1.3.018.exe)
-4. **Important!** Before starting Pale Moon again, you must copy "C:\Program Files (x86)\Pale Moon\plugins\" From "C:\Program Files (x86)\Pale Moon\plugins\", copy both "ShockwavePlugin.class" and "np32dsw.dll" and paste them into your "%appdata%\Moonchild Productions\Pale Moon\Profiles\RANDOM_NAME.default\" directory.
+5. **Important!** Before starting Pale Moon again, you must copy "C:\Program Files (x86)\Pale Moon\plugins\" From "C:\Program Files (x86)\Pale Moon\plugins\", copy both "ShockwavePlugin.class" and "np32dsw.dll" and paste them into your "%appdata%\Moonchild Productions\Pale Moon\Profiles\RANDOM_NAME.default\" directory.
 RANDOM_NAME will be different for you, but you can put "%appdata%\Moonchild Productions\Pale Moon\Profiles\" into the Run box (without quotes) and it should open up the directory containing your profile folder.
 Just copy the plugins directory into your profile folder, and then you're good to go!
-5. Start Pale Moon (32-bit version) and try to play a Shockwave wave like Hannah and the Pirate caves!
+6. Start Pale Moon (32-bit version) and try to play a Shockwave wave like Hannah and the Pirate caves!
-6. See notes below, and Troubleshooting farther  below for resolutions to common issues.
+7. See notes below, and Troubleshooting farther  below for resolutions to common issues.
+8. **Recommended:** Before you click the "Play" button to load the game, go to Fiddler->Rules->Performance->Simulate Modem Speeds, and then load the game.
+This helps avoid a lot of headache.
+You can disable the option after the game loads.

 > **Quick notes:** (See Troubleshooting below if you still have issues)
 > When a game does not load/gets stuck at loading, try enabling: